A density theorem for Borel-Type Congruence subgroups and arithmetic applications: On the Bessel Distribution of Iwahori-Spherical Representations

 \section{On the Bessel Distribution of Iwahori-Spherical Representations}

 Bessel distributions (at the finite place $l$) will appear on the spectral side of our pre-Kuznetsov formula.
 After briefly introducing them we will bound them from below when evaluated at a suitable test-function $T\in \mathcal{H}_W$.

-Throughout let $\pi_l$ be an irreducible smooth admissible unitary representation with Iwahori-fixed vectors.
-Later on we will further assume that $\pi_l$ is generic.
-We start with the following lemma which characterises representations with Iwahori-fixed vectors. \begin{lemma} Let $\pi_l$ be an irreducible smooth admissible unitary representation with Iwahori fixed vectors (i.e. $\pi_l^{I_l(l)} \neq\{0\}$).
-Then $\pi_l$ can be realised as the unique irreducible sub-representation of an unramified principal series $I(\chi)$.
+Throughout this section we work locally at the place $l$ (i.e. over the field $\mathbb{Q}_l$).
+To simplify notation we will thus omit the subscript $l$.
+Let $\pi$ be an irreducible smooth admissible unitary representation of $\textrm{GL}_n(\mathbb{Q}_l)$ with Iwahori-fixed vectors.
+Later on we will further assume that $\pi$ is generic.
+We start with the following lemma which characterizes representations with Iwahori-fixed vectors.

+\begin{lemma} Let $\pi$ be an irreducible smooth admissible unitary representation with Iwahori fixed vectors (i.e. $\pi^{I_0} \neq\{0\}$).
+Then $\pi$ can be realized as the unique irreducible sub-representation of an unramified principal series $I(\chi)$.
 We have

-If $\pi_l$ is generic, then where $P$ is the standard parabolic subgroup of $G$ associated to the partition $n=n_1+\ldots+n_s$ and ${\rm St}_{n_i}$ denotes the Steinberg representation of ${\rm GL}_{n_i}(\mathbb{Q}_i)$. \end{lemma} \begin{proof} First, by \cite[Proposition~2.6]{Ca}, there is some unramified principal series representation $I(\chi)$ and a $G(\mathbb{Q}_l)$-embedding of $\pi_l$ into $I(\chi)$.
-Since $\dim_{\mathbb{C}}I(\chi)^{I_l(l)} = \sharp W = n!$ we must have $\dim_{\mathbb{C}} \pi_l^{I_l(l)}\leq n!$.
+If $\pi$ is generic, then where $P$ is the standard parabolic subgroup of $G$ associated to the partition $n=n_1+\ldots+n_s$, $r_1,\ldots,r_s\in \mathbb{R}$ and ${\rm St}_{n_i}$ denotes the Steinberg representation of ${\rm GL}_{n_i}(\mathbb{Q}_l)$. \end{lemma} \begin{proof} First, by \cite[Proposition~2.6]{Ca}, there is some unramified principal series representation $I(\chi)$ and a $G(\mathbb{Q}_l)$-embedding of $\pi$ into $I(\chi)$.
+Since $\dim_{\mathbb{C}}I(\chi)^{I_0} = \sharp W = n!$ we must have $\dim_{\mathbb{C}} \pi_l^{I_0}\leq n!$.

-Finally if $\pi_l$ is generic, the claim follows from the classification result \cite[Theorem~9.7]{Ze}. \end{proof}
+Finally if $\pi$ is generic, the claim follows from the classification result \cite[Theorem~9.7]{Ze}. \end{proof}